Parallel-in-time quantum simulation via Page and Wootters quantum time: Connection to literature and Overview of Quantum Time approaches

 which for $\mu=\nu=0$ is just $[T,P_T]=i\hbar$ (when the system is a particle), i.e. $x^0\equiv T$ with $[T,H]=0$ for $H$ some Hamiltonian of the particle.
 On the other hand, the independence of physical quantities on the way the $\tau$-parametrization is chosen leads to $\mathcal{J}|\Psi\rangle=0$ after quantization.
 This reparametrization invariance is analogous to the general covariance of general relativity, and the constraint is analogous to the Wheeeler-deWitt equation.

 However, contrary to our main body discussion, in Dirac's approach the constraint equation defines the so-called physical Hilbert space which is regarded as different from the previous ``kinematic'' Hilbert space.
 Moreover, the physical Hilbert space is not treated as a subspace of the latter, instead the kinematical one appears only as an auxiliary step in the whole quantization process but not in the final construction.
 As a consequence, the time operator is ruled out in the final formalism for not being a physical observable (see e.g. \cite{marolf1995quantum} for discussions about this procedure and the related ``Hilbert space problem'').
 As we have shown in the main body, in the PaW approach the interpretation and treatment of the constraint are completely different: the time operator is not disregarded since it corresponds to an actual observable of the clock system.
-The complete Hilbert space e.g. as defined by \eqref{eq:extalg} is preserved, while the state of the system is recovered by conditioning \footnote{this is a point of confusion in the literature, with many authors not appreciating the important differences arising from preserving the extended Hilbert space.}.
+The complete Hilbert space e.g. as defined by \eqref{eq:extalg} is preserved, while the state of the system is recovered by conditioning.
 The theoretical ideas underlying our manuscript clearly exploit the ``extended'' Hilbert space associated with the PaW approach and are mostly inspired by the recent developments in the context of quantum information \cite{giovannetti2015quantum, boette2016system, diaz2019history, diaz2019historystate}, and in particular in the discrete-time formulation \cite{boette2016system}, which was further extended in \cite{boette2018history}.